-Following her years in public education, Joyce was founder and president of Pringle and Associates, a management communications firm specializing in the production of meetings for large corporations, with an emphasis on employer communications.
+Prior to starting the Foundation, Joyce was founder and president of Pringle and Associates, a management communications firm specializing in the production of meetings for large corporations, with an emphasis on internal communications.
 Joyce was awarded the Business Achievement Award from the San Francisco Chamber of Commerce and the U.S. Small Business Administration.

-Joyce has also been an active volunteer and board member in the San Francisco nonprofit community.
-Joyce holds both a bachelor’s degree and a master’s degree in special education from Indiana University.
+Joyce has been an active volunteer and board member in the San Francisco nonprofit community.
+Joyce holds a bachelor’s degree and a master’s degree from Indiana University.

 James G.B.
 DeMartini, III

-Jim is the managing partner of Seiler LLP, an accounting firm with offices in Silicon Valley and San Francisco.
-The firm specializes in services to high net worth individuals and families, as well as closely held businesses.
-In his role as a trusted adviser, he counsels clients in matters including income, estate and gift tax planning, wealth management, all facets of real estate and charitable gift planning.
+Jim DeMartini is the Managing Partner of Seiler LLP, a leading accounting firm serving affluent families and individuals, closely held businesses and non-profit organizations throughout California and the United States.
+In his role as a trusted advisor, Jim provides professional counsel and sophisticated solutions in the areas of income, estate and gift tax planning, wealth management, all facets of real estate and charitable gift planning.

-Jim founded and was a member of the board of Sports Association for Youth, a noncompetitive baseball league that currently benefits more than 1,000 San Francisco Bay Area youths annually.
-Additional past community activities include Notre Dame de Namur University Trustee, Executive Committee Member and Chairman of the Audit Committee; Sisters of Notre Dame de Namur of California Advisory Board; Santa Clara University English Advisory Board; Lucile Salter Packard Children’s Hospital at Stanford Capital Campaign Committee; and Stanford University Medical Center Friends of Orthopedics.
+Jim is a member of the board of directors of the Skoll Foundation.
+He was the founder and board member of Sports Association for Youth, a non-competitive baseball league that benefits more than 1,000 Bay Area youths annually.
+Past board and community activities also include Board Member, Mid-Peninsula Bank; Trustee, Executive Committee Member and Audit Committee Chairman, Notre Dame de Namur University; Advisory Board Member, Sisters of Notre Dame de Namur of California; Board Member, Santa Clara University English Advisory Committee; Capital Campaign Committee Member, Lucile Salter Packard Children’s Hospital; Friends of Orthopedics, Stanford University Medical Center; and Chair, Santa Clara University Men’s Golf Committee.

 Kelvin H. Taketa